deuxfleurs-org/garage/doc/book/src/quick_start/index.md

 ## Checking that Garage runs correctly

 The `garage` utility is also used as a CLI tool to configure your Garage deployment.
-It tries to connect to a Garage server through the RPC protocol, by default looking for a Garage server at `localhost:3901`.
+It uses values from the TOML configuration file to find the Garage daemon running on the local node, therefore if your configuration file is not at `/etc/garage.toml` you will again have to specify `-c path/to/garage.toml`.

-Since our deployment already binds to port 3901, the following command should be sufficient to show Garage's status:
+If the `garage` CLI is able to correctly detect the parameters of your local Garage node, the following command should be enough to show the status of your cluster:

 ```
 garage status